manjeetdeveloper/BackBencher-Landing-Website/README.md

 #
 Use it for learn, but please don’t republish, redistribute, or resell the template.

-For personal or commersial project, just contact.
+For personal or commersial project, just contact me On My Linkden

-- Code by Manjeet Developer
+- Code by Manjeet Developer 💫💫🕳️✝️ [Linkedin](https://www.linkedin.com/in/manjeetdeveloper2022)
-- UI/UX by Shadab Ahmed
+- UI/UX by Shadab Ahmed  💫💫🕳️✝️ [Linkedin](https://www.linkedin.com/in/shadabdeveloper/)